 Candidates who meet the eligibility criteria can submit an Expression of Interest (EOI) and enter the candidate pool, at which point they are assigned a points score out of 1,000.
 During periodic draws, top-ranking candidates in the pool are invited to submit a full application to the MPNP, and if they are successful, they can then apply directly to the Canadian government for permanent resident status.

-The MPNP is introducing changes to the program later in 2018, introducing two new pathways to the Skilled Workers in Manitoba category: Manitoba Work Experience, and Employer Direct Recruitment.
+The MPNP has been planning an overhaul of its immigration programs for the last several years.
+Changes were initially scheduled to come into effect in 2018, but have been delayed for several years.
+Among these changes, two new pathways will be added to the Skilled Workers in Manitoba category: Manitoba Work Experience, and Employer Direct Recruitment.

 Skilled Workers in Manitoba criteria